 Any discussion of Atlantic salmon at the Green Lake project must consider cumulative effects with the Green Lake National Fish Hatchery (Hatchery).
 The Green Lake project is beneficial to the Hatchery.
 The Hatchery requires the Green Lake dam for a reliable supply of high quality water.
 Without the lake level rise caused by the dam, the Hatchery intake pipes would not be able to flow sufficient water to meet their needs.
 Also, a penstock tap provides the Hatchery with a reliable supply of warm, oxygenated surface water during seasons when that is beneficial.

-Because of pressure changes in the penstock when the turbine is running, turbine startups must be coordinated between GLWP and the Hatchery.
-Also, normal penstock patching cannot be performed in the summer and must be deferred until the fall.
-These Project activities involve expense and inconvenience for GLWP, but they are taken seriously as part of support of the Hatchery and its mission to protect and restore Atlantic salmon.
+Because of pressure changes in the penstock when the turbine is running, turbine startups have been coordinated between GLWP and the Hatchery.
+Also, normal penstock patching cannot be performed when the Hatchery is using the penstock tap in the summer.
+This routine maintenance work has been deferred until the fall.
+These Project activities involve expense and inconvenience for GLWP, but they have been undertaken voluntarily as part of supporting the Hatchery and its mission to protect and restore Atlantic salmon.
+As Project routine maintenance requirements have increased, this method of operation has become less practical.

 Northern long-eared bat